 I wouldn’t even want to bargain over a scone with this man, now that I know I would either have to share the raisins or the bread with him afterwards.
 Matthias Schranner won’t give you anything without a struggle.
 He was a leader in law enforcement for the central psychological service of the police for six years.
 In technical terms: chief negotiator.
-Schranner is considered to be luminary in the profession of negotiation.
-Hostage-takers, suicides or mentally ill people, this man has talked and negotiated - as far as you can still call it negotiate when it says “Everyone out or I’ll shoot.”
+Schranner is considered to be a luminary in the profession of negotiations.
+Hostage-takers, suicidal or mentally ill people, this man has talked and negotiated with all of these - as far as you can still call it a negotiation when your opposite says “everyone out or I’ll shoot.”

-Whoever can make compromises under the pressure of time, stress and threat to life must be good with children, right?
+Whoever can negotiate a compromise under time pressure, stress and threat to one's own life must be good with children, right?
 Although I want to, I can’t make my son do half an hour of maths a day.
 And I’ve been trying for a year.
 This must be a piece of cake for a negotiation expert, right Mr. Schranner?

 So with a provocative yet gentle voice of a first class rhetorician who knows that one is listening, he explains that children and criminals often use the same strategy in negotiation:

-- Without qualms they demand maximal requirements: “I want an iPad and a Wii” doesn’t release any megalomanian shame for them.
+- Without qualms or feelings of shame they set out their maximum demands: “I want an iPad and a Wii”.
 Why should they?
 First they check how far they can go.
 They can lower their sights later.

-- They are so consistent, they’ll repeat their requirements over and over.
+- They are consistent and will repeat their requirements over and over.

-- They don’t show any willingness to cooperate at all.
+- They do not show any willingness to cooperate at all.

-- They consciously apply emotions as a way of pressure whilst negotiating.
+- They consciously apply emotional pressure whilst negotiating.

-Do parents not do that from time to time as well?
-Thoroughly irrational, without even wanting it but because we are affected by wanting our children to achieve those things we already had to learn when we were children?
+Do parents not do that from time to time?
+Thoroughly irrational, without even wanting it - because we are affected by wanting our children to achieve those things we already had to learn when we were children?

-“Yes but children have the right of irrational negotiation strategies.
-Adults should - actually – know better.”
-Schranner says.
-And of course: a smile follows.
+“Yes but children have a right to use irrational negotiation strategies.
+Adults should actually know better.”
+Schranner says, followed by a smile.

-But before you cry out in shock – children, criminals, one box, how rude! – the father of four children explains: “children have to use their negotiating partner parasitical, everything else would be against nature.
+But before you cry out in shock – putting children and criminals in one box, how rude! – the father of four children explains: “children have to use their negotiating partner parasitically, everything else would be against nature.
 With a child you hope its negotiating techniques improve with time.
 You can forget about that with hostage-takers.”